eddycaldas/jsonMovies/README.md

 * Decided to create this CRUD with Vanilla Javascript.
 * Created queries and post API on heroku.
 * Create main page: populating all movies and by genre.
-* Working on CRUD: Read,
+* Working on CRUD: Create with alert message.
+* working on CRUD: Read all movies and display on screen.